Certain disorders, drugs, chemicals, fungi, and parasites may cause eosinophils to accumulate in the lungs.

 Acute eosinophilic pneumonia progresses quickly.
 It may cause fever, chest pain worsened by deep breathing, shortness of breath, cough, and a general feeling of illness.
-The level of oxygen in the blood can decrease severely, and acute eosinophilic pneumonia can progress to acute respiratory failure in a few hours or days if not treated.
+The level of oxygen in the blood can decrease severely, and acute eosinophilic pneumonia can progress to acute respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
+Conditions that block... read more in a few hours or days if not treated.

-Löffler syndrome may cause mild respiratory symptoms, if any.
+Löffler syndrome may not cause symptoms or may cause only mild respiratory symptoms.
 A person may cough, wheeze, and feel short of breath but usually recovers quickly.

 Chronic eosinophilic pneumonia, which slowly progresses over days or weeks, is a distinct disorder that may also become severe.
 It tends to remit and recur on its own and may worsen over weeks or months.
 Life-threatening shortness of breath can develop if the condition is not treated.

 When doctors suspect eosinophilic pneumonia, they first do a chest x-ray.

 In acute eosinophilic pneumonia, the chest x-ray is abnormal, but similar abnormalities can occur in other conditions.

 In chronic eosinophilic pneumonia, chest x-rays may aid in diagnosis.

 Often, computed tomography (CT) of the chest is needed for diagnosis, particularly for acute eosinophilic pneumonia.